• Email

 Add cumin and cooked chickpeas – Add the cumin, cooked chickpeas, and protein powder if using the blender.
 Add the chickpea water (aquafaba) or ice water if needed to help the mixture blend more smoothly.

-Serve and garnish – Serve the hummus in a bowl and top with garnishes.
+Serve and garnish – Serve the high protein hummus in a bowl and top with garnishes.
 I garnished it with sprinkles of paprika, chopped cilantro, and sesame seeds.

 🍽 What To Eat It With